Search This Blog

 Like any good Dad, there was mine on his hands and knees literally tearing the booth apart when the waitress arrived with our food.
 She must have thought we were crazy people, but, my Dad rescued Hamton.
 Thankfully, the booth just snapped back together and we finished our lunch with him safely in my Mom's purse.
 I still have him, but he's packed away in the basement and I cannot get to him right now to add a photo for this little blurb.
 Some day I'll add it in.

-Personal history aside here's TWO Tiny Toons Adventures trading card packs for your viewing pleasure!
+Personal history aside, here are TWO Tiny Toons Adventures trading card packs for your viewing pleasure!
 The first up is a 1994 Foil Pack from Cardz.
 The colors on these are just so vibrant still over 25 years later with some great stills from the actual cartoon.
 The second bonus pack is a 1991 Wax Pack from Topps.
 This pack has some good quality character images but the stills from the cartoons lack the crispness in color quality that the '94 foil pack has.

 On the back of the Dizzy Devil card, you'll find the above checklist.
 As you can see, it's not the entirety of the set only ranging in card numbers 21 to 40.
 Below, you'll find an excellent image of Montana Max, which features directions on the back of the card on how to use a pair of scissors to cut the card into a 3-dimensional stand-up picture.